"If you care about what really matters in life, read this fantastic natural history of human friendship."

 About Lydia

 I am a science journalist who investigates everything from Alzheimer’s to zebrafish.
 How do we think, learn, and connect?
 How do we stay healthy—mentally and physically?
 What’s really going on in the brains of toddlers and teenagers?
 And what can we learn about ourselves from the behavior of other animals?
 I explore the cutting-edge science behind these kinds of questions in my books and articles.
-I am a contributing editor for Scientific American, write the Brain Waves blog for Psychology Today and have contributed to many other publications.
+I am a contributing editor for Scientific American where I write the Science of Health column, and have contributed to many other publications.
 My work is supported by the Alfred P. Sloan Foundation.

 The Latest